Find the perfect screen-free venue to host your next retreat in France

 Choose your rhythm

-The length of your stay matters more than most people expect.
-Research on screen dependency and nervous system recovery consistently shows that the benefits deepen significantly over time:
+Retreat length matters more than most organizers expect.
+Research on screen dependency and nervous-system recovery consistently shows the benefits deepen over time — useful when you design your programme:

 3-5 days

-Gets you through the initial adjustment phase.
-Suitable as an introduction to a digital detox in France, but not long enough for lasting change.
+Gets participants through the initial adjustment phase.
+A good introduction to a French retreat, but rarely long enough for lasting change.

 7-10 days

-The most commonly recommended minimum.
-By day 5 or 6, most guests at French retreats report sleep deepening, appetite changing, and a noticeable return of presence.
+The most commonly recommended length.
+By day 5 or 6, most participants report deeper sleep, shifting appetite, a noticeable return of presence.

 14+ days

-Guests who stay two weeks or more consistently report that their relationship with devices changes durably — and that the rhythm of rural France makes the transition feel natural, not forced.
+Groups staying two weeks or more consistently report durable change in their relationship with devices — and the rhythm of rural France makes the transition feel natural, not forced.

 Frequently asked